MENTAL HEALTH & ADDICTION SERVICES

 COUNSELING | INTERVENTION | CONSULTING

-Kirsten Banks, MA, LPC, CAI, CIP is a Georgia and Tennessee State Licensed Professional Counselor (LPC), a nationally Certified Clinical Interventionist (CIP & CAI), and a Certified PC Trauma Therapist.
+Kirsten Banks, MA, LPC, CAI, CIP is a Georgia State Licensed Professional Counselor (LPC), a nationally Certified Clinical Interventionist (CIP & CAI), and a Certified PC Trauma Therapist.
 Kirsten has worked in the addiction and behavioral health field for over 20 years and specializes in addiction, codependency, trauma, as well as family and couples counseling.
 Kirsten earned her BA and BS degrees in Sociology and a minor in Rehabilitative Services in Women’s Studies from the University of Florida in 1998.
 In 2005, she earned her Master’s Degree in Professional Counseling from Argosy University.

 In addition to her work as a therapist and interventionist, Kirsten has had extensive community involvement in the local area to help combat the impact of drug addiction on the community.
 Kirsten developed and facilitates a local support group and online support community called Parent Recovery Network (PRN) for parents and grandparents of children of all ages who have any type of addiction.